BOC (company): History

 Following the collapse of the bid, BOC developed a new strategy to stimulate business growth in new products and markets and to reshape its existing portfolio of businesses to improve Group performance.
-In 2001, BOC announced it was cutting 1,500 jobs.
+In 2001, BOC announced it was cutting 1,500 jobs in spite of increased productivity at the firm having been recorded.
 In late 2002, the company merged its Japanese industrial and medical gas businesses with those of Air Liquide to form Japan Air Gases.
-BOC also acquired Praxair's operations in Poland.
+Separately, BOC also acquired Praxair's operations in Poland that same year.

-In November 2003, BOC announced that it would complete the sale of Afrox Healthcare—a hospital and managed health care group operating in South Africa—to a consortium led by Black Economic Empowerment investors.
+In November 2003, BOC announced that it would complete the sale of Afrox Healthcare, a hospital and managed health care group operating in South Africa, to a consortium led by Black Economic Empowerment investors.

 The BOC's total revenues in 2005, including its share of joint ventures and associate companies, were £4.6 billion and was then the second largest industrial gas supplier in the world.
 Industrial gases business made up for more than 80% of sales.
 The group was getting nearly one-third of its revenues from Asia Pacific; Europe accounted for 28% and the Americas 27%.

 In January 2006, the Linde Group made a preliminary proposal to acquire BOC based on a £15 per share all-cash offer, which was rejected by the BOC board of directors.
 In March 2006, the second proposal based on a £16 per share all-cash offer, valuing the company at £8.2bn (US$14.4bn; €12bn), was accepted and takeover was completed on 5 September 2006.
-After nearly a century of intermittent courtship, BOC became a part of Linde Group and the synergy overtook Air Liquide as the global market leader.
+Regulatory approval, such as from the FTC and the European Commission, was also secured.
+Accordingly, after nearly a century of intermittent courtship, BOC became a part of Linde Group and the synergy overtook Air Liquide as the global market leader.
+On 6 September 2006, to mark the completion of the acquisition, BOC employees received a welcome pack including a letter from Linde CEO Wolfgang Reitzle, a small badge representing the new logo of The Linde Group and a Swatch watch.

-On 6 September, BOC employees received a welcome pack including a letter from Linde CEO Wolfgang Reitzle, a small badge representing the new logo of The Linde Group and a Swatch watch.
-Many of these watches quickly appeared on eBay.
 On 12 March 2007, the Linde Group divested the vacuum business known as BOC Edwards to the private investment group CCMP Capital.